 Just the shrinking sequence, by itself, is easily a solid five minutes long, involving slow precision machinery and three distinct phases which are each announced in portentous tones as they begin, and which invites you to say aloud, right there while you're watching it, "hey, wait a minute, that sub's way too big to fit into an artery, this movie is outright contemptuous," before slowly revealing an oversized vial of saline that will be shrunk with the half-miniaturized ship inside it, and so demonstrating that this movie has thought about its premise (or this part of it, at least) really, really hard.
 And that's not even how it begins!
 It begins with a reasonably involved and completely dialogue-free prologue about the spies who've done their best to spirit one Dr. Benes out of the Eastern Bloc, though the scientist has so far only gotten a nasty head injury and resulting cerebral blood clot out of the deal, thereby motivating the plot—a plot which is then interrupted by a marvelous, jittery opening credits sequence with optically-printed literal ticking clocks seen over a montage of what amounts to pornography for people who get off on disconnected images of medical technology.
 It gets the blood up just enough to get you through the next ten minutes or so, which turn out to be ten minutes spent on people explaining to one of those spies, Grant, everything that will happen in the ten minutes after that.

 For a movie about a fake procedure, Voyage is radically devoted to being a procedural, and while the action and pace eventually pick up, the deliberate, borderline-contemplative mood of it all is very nearly imperturbable.
 But that's what I think I love about Voyage the most, the way it plays like a psychedelic medical reality show in a world with absurd, magical technology.
 Or, if it's not that, then what I love the most is the way it makes itself so beautiful and elegant in the process, possessing not just an expert eye for pleasurable geometry in its super-scientific devices, but the environments they exist in, too.
 There are premonitions of 2001: A Space Odyssey here, and Voyage is one of the clearest transitional fossils between the goofy concept-driven sci-fi of the 50s and the magisterial kind of science-inflected visual art that would persist here and there (and cater, less and less accidentally, to tripping hippies), right up until Star Wars came along and changed the game for everybody.
-Voyage was art directed by Dale Hennessy and Jack Martin Smith (it was directed-directed by the mercurial journeyman, Richard Fleischer, doing great credit to himself), and there's a genuine argument to be made that the prettiest spectacle it offers isn't even the inside of a human body, but the enormous modernist hive of super-scientists and military men that the operation takes place in, swarming with the Army's fun little military-grade golf carts, and decorated with giant-sized wall-charts of Benes' body which extras glower thoughtfully at with grave expressions.
+Voyage was art directed by Dale Hennessy and Jack Martin Smith (it was directed-directed by the unsung auteur, Richard Fleischer, doing great credit to himself), and there's a genuine argument to be made that the prettiest spectacle it offers isn't even the inside of a human body, but the enormous modernist hive of super-scientists and military men that the operation takes place in, swarming with the Army's fun little military-grade golf carts, and decorated with giant-sized wall-charts of Benes' body which extras glower thoughtfully at with grave expressions.
 (Charts are a major motif in this movie, in fact, giving it the added dissonance of combining the most miraculous technology of an imagined future with information management systems that have only barely advanced since World War II.)
 And every fussed-over set and every shot of the compound is completely permeated with a deep sense of competence, and of benevolence, of the kind that you would never, ever be allowed to feel in any movie made in 2018, because that's just not who we are anymore, not even in our dreams.